 Accepting new clients.

 What’s therapy with me like?
-I focus on college student, anxiety/ stress, and career counseling utilizing solution-focused therapy, Mindfulness-based Cognitive Therapy (MBCT), and Cognitive Behavior Therapy (CBT).
+I focus on college student, people with disabilities, anxiety/ stress, and career counseling utilizing Cognitive Behavior Therapy (CBT), Person-Centered Therapy, and mindfulness.

-When you work with me, we will look at the big picture of your “problem,” identify what is already working and what needs to change, and create a plan to work toward your goal.
-I am a structured person, but I also believe in creating spaces for flexibility within that structure, so we will make any necessary adjustment in our plan as we go.
-I integrate different components from the various therapeutic approaches I utilize by focusing on small but consistent changes over major ones; accounting for all feelings, thoughts, and behaviors; integrating mindfulness into the treatment when appropriate; and helping you balance both change and acceptance in your journey.
+When you work with me, we’ll look at the big picture of your “problems,” identify what’s already working and what needs to change, and create a plan to work towards your goals.
+I’m a structured person, but I also believe in creating spaces for flexibility within that structure, so we’ll make any necessary adjustment in our plan as we go.
+I try to integrate different components from the various therapeutic approaches I utilize by focusing more on small but consistent changes over big ones; accounting for all feelings, thoughts, and behaviors; integrating mindfulness into the treatment when appropriate; and helping you balance both change and acceptance in your journey.

 How I’ve kept learning… I love learning new things in a wide range of areas.
 I do this through reading, watching documentaries and other educational videos on Youtube, talking to people from various backgrounds, and taking a variety of classes both inside and outside of school.

 Who do I work with?
-I prefer working with college students and young adults between ages 18 – 30 in individual therapy.
+I prefer working with college students and young adults between ages 18 – 30 as well as people with disabilities.